 That being said, the Iris Plus (G7) is still a basic graphics processor with performance way below the gaming-class notebook video cards.
 The Iris Plus is aimed at light games, with possibility to run some demanding games on low in-game graphics detail settings.

-Note: Performance and benchmark scores of the Intel Core i7-1065G7 may vary depending on the notebook's other components, settings, cooling, and other factors.
-However, benchmark results are good indicators of its performance in comparison to other chips.
+Note: The benchmark scores of the listed processors are averages measured across various devices with these processors.
+The scores and real-world performance of the Intel Core i7-1065G7 and compared CPUs may vary depending on the notebooks' other components, settings, cooling, and other factors.
+However, the benchmark results are good indicators of the processors' performance.